 With 32 notes of polyphony, a full keyboard fingering mode, and several voices and styles, it is a fully featured keyboard, but it is not suited for someone looking for a performance keyboard with excellent sound quality, and/or piano like keys.

-Pros 76 keys make it an inexpensive substitue for a piano, Good sound quality, 6-track sequencer
+Pros 76 keys make it an inexpensive substitute for a piano, Good sound quality, 6-track sequencer

-Cons The bundled accessories are of average quality
+Cons The bundled accessories are of average quality, No weighted keys

 It is more of a Performance Instrument with 76 non-weighted keys and beautiful piano sounds, that will fit most budget.